Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/intro-to-debuggers.md

 ## Debuggers in General

 Sometimes it can be difficult to trace through a program's execution and understand which lines are being executing and the values of each variable as the program runs.
 So developers created debugger programs.
 A **debugger** is a program designed to help us identify errors in our code.
 Typically a debuggers can be integrated into an editor like Visual Studio Code.
+The Python library comes with a [debugger](https://docs.python.org/3/library/pdb.html) and the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) integrates with it.
+We will see how to use the Python debugger in the next lesson.

 Debuggers allow us to pause program execution, examine the state of the program and either resume execution, or execute the application line-by-line.
+This is amazing, you can tell the program to pause when it reaches a particular line and inspect any variable in scope!
+No `print` statements!
+Woo hoo!

 ### Breakpoints & Stepping Through Code

 A **breakpoint** is a place (line of code) which indicates to the debugger that you want to pause the program at this point of execution.
 While the program is paused the developer can examine the state of variables currently in scope.
 Then the developer can resume execution or execute the program, line-by-line.

 Editors typically indicate breakpoints visually with a red-dot next to the line number.
-This is a very common convention in many languages and editors, however other editors may use different visual clues.
+This is a very common convention in many languages and editors, however some editors may use different visual clues.

 ![VS Code Breakpoint Example](../assets/vs-code-debugger/breakpoint.png)